BradleyCodeU/bradleycodeu.github.io/_apcsp/py/114PyWeightOnPlanets.md

 | Uranus | 	8.69 |
 | Neptune | 	11.15 |

-You will:
+Create a function called poundsToKilograms(pounds) and a function called kilogramsToPounds(kilograms)

+When the button is pressed:
 - Collect the user's weight in pounds
 - Validate the number
-- Convert pounds to kilograms
+- Convert pounds to kilograms using your poundsToKilograms function
 - Calculate their weight on another planets
-- Convert kilograms to pounds
+- Convert kilograms to pounds using your kilogramsToPounds function
 - Create a popup that tells the user "Your weight on *whatever planet* is ___ lbs"